Score Matching for Truncated Density Estimation on a Manifold: Background

 In a \textit{truncated} setting, consider a bounded open subspace $V \subset \R^d$, where the boundary of the subspace is denoted by $\partial V$.
-We observe only $\mb{x}\in V$, thus the normalization constant $Z(\beta)$ is intractable, therefore score matching is a natural choice of method for estimation.
-However, the conditions which allowed the score matching objective \eqref{eq:of1} to be written tractably as \eqref{eq:of2} are no longer valid when truncated.
-Instead, \citet{song} introduced an extension which enforced $g(\mb{x}') = 0$ for all $\mb{x}' \in \partial V$.
-By including this constraint on $g$, the integration by parts required for a tractable score matching objective now holds for the truncated case.
+We observe only $\mb{x}\in V$, and the integration required to calculate $Z(\mb\beta)$ is intractable.
+Therefore score matching, which does not require knowledge of $Z(\mb\beta)$, is a natural choice of method for estimation.
+However, the conditions which allowed the score matching objective \eqref{eq:of1} to be written tractably as \eqref{eq:of2} are no longer valid for the truncated domain $V$.
+Instead, \citet{song} introduced an extension which enforced a boundary constraint on the weighting function, given by $g(\mb{x}') = 0$ for all $\mb{x}' \in \partial V$.
+By design of $g$ for which this holds, the integration by parts required for a tractable score matching objective now holds for the truncated case.

 \citet{song} proposed the use of a specific family of $g$ functions given by distance metrics.
 For example, the Euclidean distance given by $g(\mb{x}) = \min_{\mb{\tilde{x}} \in \partial V} \norm{\mb{x} - \mb{\tilde{x}}}$.
 Distance functions naturally satisfy the criteria for $g(\mb{x})$.